• Comparison: DIY pon versus premixed options

 COST ANALYSIS

 Again, my numbers are very specific to what was available to me at the time this comparison was done.
-If I ever update it in the future, I’ll always include an update date at the top.
+If I ever update it in the future, I’ll always include a date at the top.
 I included shipping costs as well since I consider that to be part of the overall cost.
 Obviously, the cost to ship can also vary widely based on where you live.

 MATH DISLOSURE